Sharpe's Fortress: Plot summary

 In 1803, Arthur Wellesley's British and sepoy army is in pursuit of the Mahrattas in western India, having beaten them in the Battle of Assaye.
 Ensign Richard Sharpe, newly made an officer, is beginning to wish he had remained a sergeant, as most of his fellow officers look down upon him, including Captain Urquhart, his commanding officer.
 Urquhart suggests he sell his commission if he is not happy.

-Manu Bappoo, the younger brother of the Rajah of Berar, decides to turn around and fight the British again, with his best unit, composed of Arab mercenaries, leading the charge, but he is again routed.
+Manu Bappoo, the younger brother of the Rajah of Berar, decides to fight the British again, with his best unit, composed of Arab mercenaries, leading the charge, but he is again routed.
 During the fighting, Sharpe is impressed by the bravery of a teenage Arab boy, Ahmed, and saves his life when the boy is surrounded.
 Ahmed becomes his servant.

 After the battle, Urquhart recommends Sharpe transfer to the 95th Rifles, an experimental unit, though nothing can be done while the war rages on.
 For the moment, he assigns Sharpe to assist Captain Torrance, in command of the baggage train.
 The army is short of many desperately needed supplies, and Sharpe soon discovers why.
 Lazy and deeply in debt, Torrance has been selling them to the merchant Naig, with the assistance of Sharpe's old nemesis, Sergeant Hakeswill.
 When Sharpe finds many of the stolen supplies in Naig's tent, Torrance has his associate hanged immediately to avoid being implicated.
-Jama, Naig's brother, is not pleased, so Torrance agrees to betray Sharpe into his hands.
+Jama, Naig's brother, offers to wipe out Torrance's considerable gambling debts in exchange for Sharpe's capture.
 Hakeswill is only too glad to waylay Sharpe; besides their mutual hatred, he rightly suspects that Sharpe has a fortune in jewels looted from a dead enemy ruler.

 Hakeswill ambushes Sharpe and takes him prisoner.
 He steals all of the jewels Sharpe has hidden on his person, then hands him over to Jama.
 Fortunately, Ahmed witnesses Sharpe's kidnapping and gets away.
-By chance, he runs into Sharpe's friend, Syud Sevagee.
-Sevagee frees Sharpe.
+By chance, he runs into Sharpe's friend, Syud Sevagee, a Mahratta leader whose goals run parallel to those of the British for now.
+Sevagee gives Sharpe the opportunity to free himself; Sharpe defeats two of Jama's jettis (religious strongmen).
 Sharpe decides to let his enemies believe he is dead.
-Using this ruse, he catches Captain Torrance alone and kills him.
+Using this ruse, he kills Captain Torrance, making it look like suicide.